Testing and Combining Transient Spectral Classification Tools on 4MOST-like Blended Spectra: Using Multiple Classifiers at Once

-While the efficiencies for non-SN Ia classes are very poor, there is some potential for high purity.Using all three classifiers, 87\% of SNe II are misclassified as `other' or SNe Ibc.
-However, in this case the purity of output SN II sample is very high despite the low classification efficiency.
-In fact, by using a combined classifier consisting only of \dash{} and \snid{} we retrieve some of the classification efficiency, classifying just under a third of SNe II succesfully to produce a sample that is 96.4\% pure.
+Using all three classifiers, 87\% of SNe II are misclassified as `other' or SNe Ibc.
+However, in this case the purity of output SN II sample is very high.
+In fact, by using a combined classifier consisting only of \dash{} and \ngsf{} we retrieve some of the classification completeness, classifying just under a third of SNe II successfully to produce a sample that is 96.4\% pure.
+Similarly, one can obtain a 77\% pure sample of SNe Ibc, although this can be improved to 92\% at the cost of only one-third of the completeness (44\% to just 17\%) if \dash{}--\snid{} is used instead.

-Regarding the other non-SN Ia classes: SNe Ibc are overwhelmingly classified as failed, `other' classifications.
-Additionally, we see significant contributions to the contamination in the SN Ibc class from SNe II and the non-SN transients.
-Due to \dash{}'s presence in this combined classifier, the classification efficiencies of SLSNe and non-SN transients are zero.
-Indeed this can also be seen in Fig. \ref{sing doub cm}, in both double classifier combinations including \dash{}.
+Due to \dash{}'s presence in this combined classifier, the classification completenesses of SLSNe and non-SN transients are zero.
+Indeed this can also be seen in Fig. \ref{sing doub cm}, in both double classifier combinations including \dash{}, which cannot output SLSN classifications without retraining with a different template set that contains SLSN spectra.

-The poor classification efficiencies shown in Fig. \ref{sing doub cm}(b) and Table \ref{combined FDRs} suggests that the use of combined classifiers alone is not particularly appropriate for live transient classification.
-However, it does indicate the potential for very pure SN Ia and SN II samples, although the latter sample has very low classification efficiency.
-As such, combined classifiers could still form an important part of a live classification plan.
-A combined classifier could be used as a first classification step to remove this high purity SN Ia sample prior to additional, later classification steps.
-Depending on the classifier used, this can also be done for the very pure (but inefficient) SN II sample produced.
-We investigate the potential for a second stage of classification in Section \ref{ppcs}.
+The poor classification completeness shown in Fig. \ref{sing doub cm}(a) and Table \ref{combined puritys} suggests that the use of combined classifiers alone is not particularly appropriate for live transient classification.
+However, it does indicate the potential for very pure SN Ia and SN II samples, although the latter sample has very low classification completeness.
+As a result, combined classifiers could still form an important part of a live classification plan.